SEN

 Please click the link below to see our SEN Policy:

-Links between Infant and Junior Schools
+SEN PolicyLink between Infant and Junior Schools

-If you would like to contact our SEND leader here at the infant school, please either call on 01233 624165 or email at: senco@willesborough-infant.kent.sch.uk.
+If you would like to contact our SEND leader here at the infant school, please call on 01233 624165 or email at: senco@willesborough-infant.kent.sch.uk.

 Transition into Reception

-Pre-school multi-agency hand-over meetings are organised with the parents to ensure a smooth transition is put in place for all children.
+All Willesborough Infant School staff we work together with nurseries to arrange pre-school multi-agency hand-over meetings with the parents to ensure a smooth transition is put in place for all children.
 Additional nursery and home visits are organised for SEN pupils to build up their confidence and ensure that relationships are established to enable a smooth transition to school.
 All SEN children are invited to attend our pre-school Kittens session.
-These sessions run every week throughout May, June and July.
-They are led by the Headteacher and Assistant Headteachers, and are supported by Key Reception staff who will be teaching the children in September.
+They are led by the Headteacher and Assistant Headteachers, and are supported by key reception staff who will be teaching the children in September.
 The SEN co-ordinator, Tina Godden, supports Kittens sessions where SEN pupils attend.
 This provides her with an opportunity to identify the unique needs of the children, establish relationships with the child and their family and assess the additional support they will require in preparation for September.

-Strong transition projects take place in term 6 for all pupils from one year group to the next.
-SEN and vulnerable pupils are given additional support at this important time.
 All Willesborough Infant School staff provide key information for the next class teacher and teaching assistant.
 There are timetabled opportunities for the next class teachers and teaching assistants to visit the children in their current class to form relationships and work with the current teacher to ensure that provision remains strong for the child.
 Joint parent consultation sessions with the current class teacher, new teacher and parents provide a formal opportunity for information sharing to take place.

 Transition to Key Stage 2